Thaksinomics

-Thaksinomics (a portmanteau of "Thaksin" and "economics") is a term used to refer to the economic set of policies of Thaksin Shinawatra, Prime Minister of Thailand from 2001 to 2006.
+Thaksinomics (a portmanteau of "Thaksin" and "economics") is a term used to refer to the economic set of policies of Thaksin Shinawatra, the 23rd prime minister of Thailand from 2001 to 2006.
 There has been considerable controversy over the role Thaksinomics has played in Thailand's recovery from the 1997 Asian financial crisis.
 Among the most prominent advocates of Thaksin's economic policies is Morgan Stanley economist Daniel Lian.

-The term was coined by President Gloria Macapagal Arroyo of the Philippines during the 2003 Nikkei in which she explained how she conducted her economic policy by following Thaksin's "domestic consumption-based (and) managed asset reflation".
+The term was coined by the Philippines president Gloria Macapagal Arroyo during the 2003 Nikkei in which she explained how she conducted her economic policy by following Thaksin's "domestic consumption-based (and) managed asset reflation".